Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Preliminaries: Many-worlds, Self-locating Uncertainty, and Branch-counting

 To see \emph{Indifference} in action, consider the following case from \citet{elga2004}: \begin{description}[font=\normalfont\scshape] \item[Duplicating Dr. Evil] Dr. Evil is plotting the destruction of Earth from his lunar battle station when he receives an unwelcome message.
 Back on earth some pesky philosophers have duplicated the entirety of his battle station, perfectly replicating every piece of furniture, every weapon, and every piece of food, even replicating the stale moon air and somehow the weaker gravitational field.
 They went so far that at $t$ they created a duplicate of Dr. Evil himself, Dup.
 Dup's immediate experiences are internally identical to Dr. Evil's.
-The two men pace, think, and scratch themselves in perfect synchronicity.
-Dr. Evil thus comes to know that there is a copy of himself on Earth in an internally qualitatively identical state. \end{description} What credence should Dr. Evil assign to being in his lunar base and not the terrestrial fake?
+The two men pace, think, and scratch themselves in perfect synchronicity. \end{description} Upon learning of his duplication, what credence should Dr. Evil assign to being in his lunar base and not the terrestrial fake?
 According to \textit{Indifference}, Dr. Evil should assign a credence of one half (and Dup should do the same).
 Dr. Evil knows that in any universe $U$ he might inhabit there are two copies of himself ($N_U=2$) and that one is on the moon ($N_{UH}=1$ for $H=\text{`I am on the moon.'}$).
-Summing over the universes he might be in yields

-In the next section we will apply \emph{Indifference} to cases of Everettian branching.
-Ultimately we will conclude that \emph{Indifference} is not the right principle to apply in quantum multiverses, but it will be useful to examine its implications for two reasons: (1) the principle plays a key role in an argument that Everettian quantum mechanics is empirically inadequate as one must assign equal probabilities to each Everettian branch, (2) in diagnosing where the principle goes wrong we will be led to a more plausible rationality principle which we will be exploring and defending in \textsection \ref{newf}-\ref{pinp}.